sprky0/test-images/README.md

 # Test-Images

-PHP script which generates unique random images for testing uploaders.
+PHP script which generates unique random images for testing uploaders, etc.
 The purpose of this is to generate images which will have a unique checksum for systems that care about this type of thing.
-It
+It is VERY Likely that the generated images will be unique.

 ## Usage